Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 If you have a discrete graphics card with 6–8GB of VRAM — the model is fully loaded into GPU memory, and system RAM remains for the OS and software.
 According to LocalLLM.in, on an RTX 4060 (8GB VRAM), a 7B model delivers 40+ tokens/sec — the fastest option of all.

-Windows / Linux without a GPU (Intel HD / AMD Radeon iGPU) — a difficult scenario
+Windows / Linux without GPU (Intel HD / AMD Radeon iGPU) — a difficult scenario

 Without a discrete GPU, the model runs entirely on the CPU.
-Ollama will still launch — but the speed drops to 3–6 tokens/sec.
-According to LocalLLM.in, CPU-only inference is acceptable for batch tasks but frustrating for interactive use.
+Ollama will still launch — but the speed drops to 3–6 tokens/sec for 7B models.
+For lighter 3B models (Phi-4 Mini, Llama 3.2 3B), the actual speed on a modern CPU is 10–12 tok/s — quite acceptable for daily tasks.
+According to LocalLLM.in, CPU-only inference is acceptable for batch tasks but frustrating for interactive use with large models.

 Plus, system RAM is shared between the OS, software, and the model — on 8GB it's very tight.